 Give a man a fish, and you feed him for a day; show him how to catch fish, and you feed him for a lifetime.

-A proverbial saying which suggests that the ability to work is of greater benefit than a one-off handout.
+This proverbial saying suggests that the ability to work is of greater benefit than a one-off handout.

 This proverb has fallen foul of the spurious etymological rule: 'if you don't know the origin of an enigmatic proverb, say it is ancient Chinese'.
 May you live in interesting times and a picture is worth a thousand words suffer the same fate.
 There's no evidence to link 'Give a man a fish...' with China.
 A further confusion over the origin is that the authoritative and generally trustworthy Oxford Dictionary of Quotations says it is of mid-20th century origin.